polca/premise/docs/getting_started/preparation.rst

 This walkthrough uses an existing ecoinvent 3.12 cut-off import in modern Brightway.
 Obtain ecoinvent separately and retain its matching biosphere.
 For the standard encrypted IAM scenarios, request the key from `the Premise developers <mailto:romain.sacchi@psi.ch>`_.
-Confirm which scenario files accompany the key; an access key is not a scenario file.
+The key gives access to all standard scenarios in the Premise catalogue.

 Identify your local names
 ---------------------------

-Run this in the environment where you imported ecoinvent:
+A **Python environment** (for example, a conda environment) contains installed packages.
+A **Brightway project** contains databases, including ecoinvent and its biosphere database.

+With your Python environment activated, list the available Brightway projects, select the project containing your ecoinvent database, and list its databases:

 .. code-block:: python